NASA Open Science Funding Opportunities

 SOSS supports the addition of an open science component to an existing "parent" ROSES award.

-• Funds will be awarded as augmentations to existing awards.
+• Awards are for work up to one year and will be dispensed as augmentations to existing awards

 • Proposer must have an existing research proposal selected for funding by SMD with at least 15 months remaining in its period of performance at the time of the submission to SOSS.